himmelblau-idm/aad-join-spec/aad-join-spec.md

 This method is transported by an HTTP POST.

-The method can be invoked through the JoinEndpoint URI discovered via the [Device Registration Discovery Service](#device-registration-discovery-response).
+The method can be invoked through either the JoinEndpoint URI or the PrecreateEndpoint URI (if specifying a PreAuthorizedJoinChallenge) discovered via the
+[Device Registration Discovery Service](#device-registration-discovery-response).

 ##### 2.1.1.1.1 <a id="device-request-body"></a> Request Body